What Is a Security Deposit?

 Many disputes arise from tenants claiming that their landlord is making illegal deductions to their security deposit.
 Some examples of this could include:

-• A landlord deducts half of a tenant’s security deposit because they want to fix a leak in the roof.
-In no way was the leak caused by the tenant, and the dwelling has a history of getting leaks in the roof.
+- A landlord deducts half of a tenant’s security deposit because they want to fix a leak in the roof.
+The tenant did not cause the leak, and the dwelling has a history of roof leaks.

-• A landlord takes a month of rent out of the security deposit because the tenant was made paid their rent 3 days late in the month of August
+- The landlord deducts a month of rent from the security deposit because the tenant paid their rent 3 days late in August.